 By Aadi Nair

-Teams play nine matches in the round-robin stage, which continues later on Tuesday.
-The top four advance to the semi-finals this week.
+Teams play nine matches in the round-robin stage, which continues on Wednesday.
+The top four advance to the semis this week.

 (Reporting by Aadi Nair; Editing by Ken Ferris)